redbeanpaste/Viterbi/README.md

 # Viterbi
-Find the most probably path of sequence from the HMM
+Find the most probably path of sequence from the HMM, coding in java